 Differential equations of the chemical reactions of 0th, 1st and 2nd order.
 Functions of several variables.
 Partial derivatives of first and second order.
 Differentiability and exact differential.
 Application of exact differential in error calculations.
 Maxima and minima of two-variable functions.
 Different kinds of integration of functions of several variables.
 Integration along a line.
 Point functions and independence of the integral of the path.
-Calculation of the integral along different curves.

-MATHEMATICS
+MATHEMATICS II.

-University Pharmacy, Department of Pharmacy Administration Tutor: Dr. Andrea Meskó
+Tutor: Dr. Andrea Meskó